 Turning off electronics when you’re not using them is nearly always more economical.
 Place groups of electronics, such as your entertainment center, on a power strip so you can turn the whole group off with one switch.

-For more help avoiding energy-saving myths, contact us at Sherlock Heating & Air Conditioning in the San Diego, La Costa, and Oceanside area.
+For more help avoiding energy-saving myths, contact us at Sherlock Plumbing Heating & Air in the San Diego, La Costa, and Oceanside area.